lee-group-cmu/tsi/docs/2d_examples.md

 title: Supplement on 2D Synthetic Examples
 ---

-# Supplement on 2D Synthetic Examples
+# Supplement on 2D synthetic examples

-## 2D Synthetic Example in Figure 4
+## 2D synthetic example in Figure 4

 The synthetic example in Figure 4 showcases the main properties of our framework—i.e., reliability (in the form of correct coverage) and precision (in the form of optimal constraining power)—for an inference task that was introduced in [[1](#ref1)] and has become a standard benchmark in the SBI literature.
 It consists of estimating the (common) mean of the components of a two-dimensional Gaussian mixture, with one component having much broader covariance: